Equine Diagnostic Lab

 At Northwest Veterinary Clinic of Mount Vernon, we have advanced tools to help accurately diagnose your pet's medical issues.
-We offer a variety of services, from digital radiology to ultrasound and cold lasers.
+We offer a variety of services, from digital radiology to ultrasound.

 With our diagnostic imaging capabilities, we can efficiently produce accurate diagnostic information about your pet's condition and provide immediate treatment options.

 Ambulatory Services for Horses in Mount Vernon & Beyond

 If your horse needs veterinary care at your farm, our veterinarians can come to you with fully equipped trucks, stocked with the technology and tools needed to diagnose your horse's condition.

 With our in-house veterinary diagnostics lab, we are pleased to offer advanced diagnostic testing to allow our vets to provide an accurate diagnosis of your pet's medical issues.

 Radiographs are often the first diagnostics imaging modality used to evaluate lameness.
 Digital Radiography allows for potentially greater detail than conventional radiography by having each image be processed by the computer.